 Subud was founded by R.M.
 Muhammad Subuh Sumohadiwidjojo (1901 - 1987).
 Of noble Javanese descent Pak (a common Indonesian reverential name for father) Subuh went through a series of deep inner changes.
 In it he received what he termed the "Great Life Force", a manifestation of the Power of God.
-He received that he had been given this Power to transmit to anyone who asked for it in all sincerity.
-The inner contact received would lead that person eventually to a communication with his divine nature.
+He received that he had been given this power to transmit to anyone who asked for it in all sincerity.
+The inner contact received would lead that person eventually to a communication with his deep inner nature.
 He/she in turn would be able to transmit this contact (called: opening) to someone else at a later stage, etc.

-The small groups that grew around Pak Subuh were combined after the war under the name of Subud Brotherhood.
+The small groups that grew around Pak Subuh were combined after the war under the name of Subud.
 It reached the West in a remarkable way.
 Pak Subuh had told years before that an Englishman, who spoke many languages, would come and bear the torch to other countries.
 His prediction came true in 1950 at a time that Java was immerged in a struggle for freedom.

 Hardly any foreigner was allowed to enter the sultanate of Yogyakarta in Central Java, where Pak Subuh, also affectionately called Bapak (= father), lived.
 Yet, by a series of coincidences an English linguist, Husein Rofé (1922 - 2008), found himself in Yogyakarta in 1950.
 There he met Pak Subuh.
 He became convinced of his spiritual gifts and asked to be opened.
 The results were so impressive that he decided to devote himself to the spread of this inner contact.